JanethL/project-1-example/README.md

 let lastTime = 0;
 ```

-// create a field by passing in a width of 12 and height of 20 into our function createBlocks()
+- create a field by passing in a width of 12 and height of 20 into our function createBlocks()
-createBlocks()

 ```javascript